owm111/hackneyed-x11-cursors/README.md

 Building
 --------
 Make sure you have ImageMagick (>=6.8.6), Inkscape (>=0.48.4), GNU make and xcursorgen installed.
+Other dependencies, depending on what you want to do:

-The GIMP script requires GIMP >= 2.2 with the XMC plugin installed.
+* The GIMP script requires GIMP >= 2.2 with the XMC plugin installed;
+* A working C compiler (for ico2cur) and p7zip, to generate Windows cursors.

 `make pack` will drop you a tarball with the full theme, including the left-handed one.
 If you want either the left- or the right-handed theme, use the targets `ldist` or `dist`, respectively.